Travelling with epilepsy needn't be stressful.

-Living with a condition like epilepsy should not hinder your chances of finding the best insurance provider nor should you face higher premiums.
+Living with a condition like epilepsy should not hinder your chances of finding the best holiday insurance provider nor should you face higher premiums.
 At Holiday Extras, we can provide affordable travel insurance for medical conditions meaning you can focus on enjoying your trip, whilst we take care of the finances.

 Booking online is quick and simple.
 Enter your details above - ensuring to declare any conditions and completion of our short online medical screening - to receive our best priced quote to suit your needs.
-You can always ring our UK call centre to speak to one of our friendly team, they'll be happy to take you through the booking process and provide any further information.
+You can always ring our Kent-based call centre to speak to one of our friendly team, they'll be happy to take you through the booking process and provide any further information.

-Latitude has you covered when epilepsy strikes
+Your medical policy has you covered when epilepsy strikes

 Top tips for travelling with epilepsy

 - Make an appointment with your doctor to discuss your holiday and ask for a note confirming your condition and treatment, including doses.

 - Epilepsy Action advises you to notify airline staff of your condition before takeoff so that they can react quickly if you have a seizure.

 - Changes in sleep patterns can cause seizures, so make sure you're well rested in your travels and take care when changing time zones.
 You'll also need to work out the best schedule for your medication.

 - Keep a bottle of water with you as dehydration can cause seizures.